-Here are some tips that will make it easier for you to create your spreadsheet that will meet our needs and minimize any problems.
+Here are some tips that will make it easier for you to create your spreadsheet.

-- The field that has the longest text should be the first column 'A'. - If you are going to use a 'count' field, make sure it is the last column in the spreadsheet. - Remove any comma (",") characters that may be in your data. - Do not use hidden rows or columns in the spreadsheet.
-Hidden rows will result in extra tags that you may not want.

-- Do not use multiple pages or workbooks in the spreadsheet.
-Make sure all your data is on the first page. - Do not include formulas, functions or any other non-text data. - If a column contains a date, format the column for text prior to entering the date values, or for an existing date column, add a single quote as the first character before the date.
+- If you are going to use a 'count' field, make sure it is the last column in the spreadsheet. - Remove any comma (",") characters that may be in your data. - Do not use hidden rows or columns in the spreadsheet.
+Hidden rows will result in extra tags that you may not want. - Do not use multiple pages or workbooks in the spreadsheet.
+Make sure all your data is on the first page. - Do not include formulas, functions or any other non-text data.